Firxstartxr/laravel-xss-honeypot/README.md

 - Logging modified to suite Kibana fields
 - Username additional validation added

+### Update December 2

+- Added admin panel with overview of all registered users

 ### Lecture login

 Lecturers can log in with ```lecturer@howest.be``` and password ```ThisIsTheM0stSecureKibanaEver```.